-- Administrator-Has full access and all privileges, and is considered to be the highest level of access. - Network operator-Can perform any network related operations on Cisco E-DI; cannot modify the configuration or setup information.
+- Administrator-Has full access and all privileges, and is considered to be the highest level of access.
+To you log in, you can use the default username admin, and password admin.
+After you log in, you can create a new username and change your password if required. - Network operator-Can perform any network related operations on Cisco E-DI; cannot modify the configuration or setup information.
 Multiple network operator accounts are possible, and can be defined by the administrator. - Read-only user-Has read-only permissions, and cannot modify configurations. - No access user-The default privilege over the domain's defined device group and the server.
 Privileges are to restrict any operation on the defined domain.